 Have a paddock full of stud cattle prepped for a showing appearance?
 Do we have a new competition for you.

-The Land has launched its inaugural online beef cattle showing experience with entries open for one week only from March 27 to April 3.
+The Land has launched its inaugural online beef cattle showing experience with entries now open to Australian wide animals until this Friday (April 3).

 With 841 stud beef cattle nominated for the Sydney Royal Show that was due to start next week, The Land's 2020 Beef Battle offers an online platform to showcase prepared animals through a live judging over five blockbuster nights.

 Contributed photos and videos of each individual animal will be collated and divided into respective classes for both Bos Indicus and Bos Taurus with a team of judges then casting their eyes over the animals.